MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 `im = raw.raw_image_visible.astype(np.float32)`

 would result in the network giving an image with a depth of one, but for the Samsung Galaxy S22 pictures it gave images with a depth of four.
-To make this images usable, we took the average of the four layers as follows:
+To make these images usable, we took the average of the four layers as follows:

 `im = 0.25*im[:,:,0] + 0.25*im[:,:,1] + 0.25*im[:,:,2] + 0.25*im[:,:,3]`